Alvan Adams

 Alvan Leigh Adams (born July 19, 1954) is an American former professional basketball player.
-Adams spent his entire career with the Phoenix Suns and retired in 1988 as the second all-time Suns scorer with 13,910 career points.
+He spent his entire 13-year career with the Phoenix Suns of the National Basketball Association (NBA).
+Adams was named as the NBA Rookie of the Year in 1975 and selected as an NBA All-Star in 1976.
+He retired in 1988 and holds Suns records for games played (988), minutes played (27,203), rebounds (6,937) and steals (1,289).
+Raised in Oklahoma City, Adams was nicknamed the "Oklahoma Kid".

+Early life

+Adams was born in Lawrence, Kansas, and raised in Oklahoma City, Oklahoma.
+His mother, Ilse, was from Austria and met his father, Richard Paul, when they were students at the University of Kansas.
+Adams was named after the biblical figure Alvan.
+His father worked as a petroleum geologist.

+Adams attended Putnam City High School in Oklahoma City where he led the basketball team to a 67–11 record as a three-year starter.
+The team was undefeated during his senior year and won a state championship.
+He was named as the Oklahoma High School Player of the Year and a Parade All-American in 1972.

 College career

 During 26 games of the 1973–74 season Adams tied an Oklahoma school record with 21 double-doubles for a season by a Sooner (Garfield Heard, 1969–70 also had 21 in 27 games).
 That record stood until it was broken by Blake Griffin on February 14, 2009.

 Adams is one of only three players in the history of the University of Oklahoma men's basketball program to score at least 40 points and get 20 rebounds in a game along with Wayman Tisdale (61 points, 22 rebounds against Texas–San Antonio in 1983) and Blake Griffin (40 points, 23 rebounds against Texas Tech on February 14, 2009).
+After his junior season, Adams declared for hardship status in the National Basketball Association (NBA) and made himself eligible for the 1975 NBA draft.

-He is one of only four Sooners to have his college jersey (#33) retired by the OU program (Wayman Tisdale (#23), Mookie Blaylock (#10) and Stacey King (#33) are the other three).
+Adams is one of only four Sooners to have his college jersey (#33) retired by the OU program (Wayman Tisdale (#23), Mookie Blaylock (#10) and Stacey King (#33) are the other three).